selimharfouche/wellplates/README.md

 I added a node server and uploaded the database on mongodb atlas.
 I also made the database of 1000 items. the app now works locally with the server

 # Whats new -2-
-- database of 108 wellplates (not real)
+- database of 108 wellplates (not real), on mongodb atlas
 - the front end is deployed on vercel https://wellplates.vercel.app/
 - the server is deployed on vercel https://wellplates-server.vercel.app/api/